[Image: Big Brother is texting you]

 In practice, this means that images, forms, scripts, pretty fonts, they all go, leaving plain text.
 What’s really cool, though, is that links are retained, although these are no ordinary links: click one and you’re transported to another text-only page, and that page leads to another, and another, and another… You stay in Textise World until you click the Back To Reality link.

 Because forms are removed by Textise (well, they’re not text, are they?), you might think that searching isn’t possible.
-Well, think again – the Textise home page allows you to search using a variety of popular search engines (including Bing, the BBC and Amazon) and display the results in a text-only format.
+Well, think again – the Textise home page allows you to search using a variety of popular search engines (Bing, Google and Yahoo) and display the results in a text-only format.
+Plus, Textise can optionally display a search box on some sites (BBC, Metacritric, YouTube and many others – see this blog post

 Textise has many uses –